 A merger acquisition of Community Behavioral Health in 1995 strengthened its position as one of the largest community-based behavioral health providers in the state.
 The merger acquisition of Rim Guidance Center in Payson, Arizona in 2000 allowed Southwest Behavioral & Health Services to achieve a major, long-term goal: to expand services beyond Maricopa County and thereby reduce dependence upon a single source of revenue.
 After over 40 years of community service, Southwest Behavioral & Health Services continues to prosper.
 In January 2011, Southwest Behavioral & Health Services acquired the existing Toby House, Inc. corporation, adding housing inventory for more than 170 seriously mentally ill adults, in addition to staff and services.

 SB&H offers an array of programs to meet the unique needs of the communities we serve.
 These include outpatient mental health treatment and psychiatric services including medication monitoring; assistance for persons with addictions; intensive inpatient care for persons in crisis; residential housing, in-home and supported housing services; prevention services, community outreach and school-based counseling; services throughout the lifespan for members with Autism Spectrum Disorder (ASD); and four opioid replacement clinics throughout the state that are working tirelessly to save lives and help alleviate the statewide crisis.
 More recently, integrated care and value based contracting have been initiated to offer a more flexible and culturally sensitive approach to clients served and resolve the historical challenges of fragmented care.
 SB&H is one of the leaders in the United States in providing professional training through the Training Institute - Southwest Behavioral & Health Services, an American Psychological Association accredited doctoral psychology internship training program.
 In addition, in 2010 SB&H developed a partnership with Sias University in China to participate with consultation, training and education.
 SB&H is proud to have been accredited by CARF (a nonprofit accreditor of health and human service programs) for more than 20 years.

 SB&H continues to foster a whole healthcare model by seeking out opportunities and innovative approaches to treatment that focus on integrated care at its core.
-We are committed to work to achieve our mission to help people discover their strengths and improve our communities.
+We are committed to work to achieve our mission to deliver compassionate care to enhance lives and improve communities.